cvonk/gas-sheets-project_role_alloc/README.md

 ## Dependencies

-This script requires the Sheets API (otherwise you get: `Reference error: Sheets is not defined`).
+This script requires the Sheets API.
+Failure to enable the API and list it as a resource in the script editor causes the error `Reference error: Sheets is not defined`).
 To enable the API, refer to [stackoverflow](https://stackoverflow.com/questions/45625971/referenceerror-sheets-is-not-defined).

-Note that this API has a default quota of 100 reads/day, after that it throws a meaningless error message such as `Internal Error`.
+This API has a default quota of 100 reads/day, after that it throws a meaningless error message such as `Internal Error`.

 ## Example 1